 - The firm has won many awards for pro bono service, including the State Bar of Michigan’s 2014 Circle of Excellence at the Excellence Level, among others.

 - Kerr Russell is heavily involved with The Community Foundation for Southeast Michigan, which for 30 years has worked to make positive, long-term change to enhance the lives of people in the southeast region of our state.

 Kerr Russell’s commitment to the community extends past service.
 We understand the privilege and societal responsibilities carried with the practice of law.
 Thus, we understand the importance of providing legal services to the underserved, civic, and charitable organizations that comprise our community.
 When we accept a pro bono matter, we commit our same values and standards of excellence that apply to the work we do for every client.

-Our Member attorney, Jeffrey A. Brantley, manages our pro bono practice and is advised by Kerr Russell’s executive committee.
-If you are interested in pro bono representation, please email Jeffrey by clicking on the email button below.
+Our Member attorney, Michael (Max) A. Sneyd, manages our pro bono practice and is advised by Kerr Russell’s executive committee.
+If you are interested in pro bono representation, please email Max by clicking on the email button below.